cwreed/cv/src/modules/professional.typ

   location: [New York, NY],
   description: list(
-    [Developed, optimized, and deployed custom small-object detector model to detect sea lice on salmon with quantified uncertainty, yielding a 75% reduction in annotation COGS while enabling more effective treatment and regulation], [Developed, optimized, and deployed model to detect body wounds on salmon], [Built system to integrate model servers into production pipeline, scaling inferences from tens to hundreds of thousands per day], [Built internal service to automatically curate important training/evaluation samples from production pipeline for human review],
+    [Developed, optimized, and deployed custom small-object detector model to detect sea lice on salmon with human-level accuracy, yielding a 75% reduction in the cost of running the product while enabling more effective treatment and regulation], [Developed, optimized, and deployed model to detect body wounds on salmon], [Built system to integrate model servers into production pipeline, scaling inferences from tens to hundreds of thousands per day], [Built internal service to automatically curate important training/evaluation samples from production pipeline for human review],